mobileink/codegenres/doc/intro.md

 as a "lambda abstraction".

 In practical programming functions are usually treated in relative isolation.
-A function takes and input and returns an output; the focus is on what the function does to/with the input in order to produce the output.
+A function takes an input and returns an output; the focus is on what the function does to/with the input in order to produce the output.
 This reflects an implicit machine-like notion of function as a kind of black-box transforming device.